 In determining the amounts to be recorded as asset retirement obligations, the Company estimates the current fair value for completing required work and makes assumptions as to when the future expenditures will actually be incurred, in order to generate future cash flow information.
 A long-term inflation assumption of approximately 2% has been used to express these current cost estimates as estimated future expenditures.
-Future expenditures have been discounted using factors ranging from approximately 2.0% to 4.0%, depending on the appropriate rate for the period when expenditures are expected to be incurred.
+Future expenditures have been discounted using factors ranging from approximately 2.0% to 4.0% (2021 - 2.0% to 4.0%) depending on the appropriate rate for the period when expenditures are expected to be incurred.
 All factors used in estimating the Company's asset retirement obligations represent management's best estimates of the cost required to meet existing legislation or regulations.
 However, it is reasonably possible that numbers or volumes of contaminated assets, cost estimates to perform work, inflation assumptions and the assumed pattern of annual cash flows may differ significantly from the Company's current assumptions.
 Asset retirement obligations are reviewed annually or more frequently if significant changes in regulations or other relevant factors occur.
 Estimate changes are accounted for prospectively.
-As a result of its annual review of asset retirement obligations, no revaluation adjustment to the asset retirement obligations was recorded in 2021 (2020 - revaluation adjustment was recorded to increase the asset retirement obligations by \$3 million).
+During the year, the Company recorded an asset retirement obligation associated with the decommissioning and removal of diesel generating stations within the Hydro One Remotes operating territory.
+As a result of its annual review of asset retirement obligations, the Company also recorded a revaluation adjustment in 2022 to increase the asset retirement obligations related to the removal and disposal of asbestos-containing materials installed in some of its facilities by \$3 million (2021 - no revaluation adjustment to the asset retirement obligations was recorded).

-At December 31, 2021, Hydro One had recorded asset retirement obligations of \$14 million (2020 - \$13 million), primarily consisting of the estimated future expenditures associated with the removal and disposal of asbestos-containing materials installed in some of its facilities.
+At December 31, 2022, Hydro One had recorded a total asset retirement obligation of \$28 million (2021 - \$14 million), primarily consisting of the estimated future expenditures associated with the removal and disposal of asbestos-containing materials installed in some of its facilities of \$17 million (2021 - \$14 million), and the decommissioning and removal of diesel generating stations of \$11 million.

-23. LEASES
+22. LEASES

-Hydro One has operating lease contracts for buildings used in administrative and service-related functions.
-These leases have terms between three and nine years with renewal options of additional three- to five-year terms at prevailing market rates at the time of extension.
+Hydro One has operating lease contracts for buildings used in administrative and service-related functions and storing telecommunications equipment.
+These leases have terms between three and eight years with renewal options of additional three- to five-year terms at prevailing market rates at the time of extension.
 All leases include a clause to enable upward revision of the rental charge on an annual basis or on renewal according to prevailing market conditions or pre-established rents.
 There are no restrictions placed upon Hydro One by entering into these leases.
 Renewal options are included in the lease term when their exercise is reasonably certain.
 Other information related to the Company's operating leases was as follows: